 September 07, 2022

-The big-headed ant, also called the “tramp ant” (as you can see they didn’t win the name game) is an ant species known for… I’ll let you take a guess.
+The big-headed ant is an invasive ant species known for… I’ll let you take a guess.

 Their big heads!
 You might mistake them for a fire ant because they’re sometimes a reddish brown color, but can also be yellow.

 These ants are common in tropical and subtropical climates so Florida is the jackpot for them.
 And more specifically, they’re common wherever humans live because they like how we break in the ground for them just by living life.

 They make mounded nests in grass, sidewalks, driveways, rotting trees, woodpiles, and turf, similar to red fire ants.